GetUnblock/sdk-javascript/docs/COMPANY.md

 const getunblockSDK = require("@getunblock/sdk").default;
 const { UserCompanyRole } = require("@getunblock/sdk");

+(async () => {
   // setup SDK
   const sdk = getunblockSDK({
     apiKey:
       "API-Key [Some merchant Key]", // Key generated at the moment the merchant was created in getunblock system
     prod: false, // If true Production environment will be used otherwise Sandbox will be used instead });

   // SDK API call example
   const result = await sdk.company.addUserToCompany({
     companyUuid: "6c0ace64-a187-4f46-bf53-069a4a178f00",
     userUuid: "5594401c-0072-4df2-be9c-d491c0754c21",
     role: UserCompanyRole.ADMINISTARTOR,
   });
+})();
 ```

 #### removeUserFromCompany